• Skip to primary navigation

 Variations

-• Add a touch of spice: add a pinch of paprika to the flour.
+• Spices: add a pinch of paprika or mustard powder to the flour.

 • Mustard – add ¼ teaspoon powdered mustard to the flour – don’t add prepared mustard as this can make the cheese puffs soggy.